stonepros/stone/doc/releases/nautilus.rst

      # systemctl restart ceph-mgr.target

-   Please note, if you are using Ceph Dashboard, you will probably need to install ``ceph-mgr-dashboard`` separately after upgrading ``ceph-mgr`` package.
+   Please note, if you are using Stone Dashboard, you will probably need to install ``ceph-mgr-dashboard`` separately after upgrading ``ceph-mgr`` package.
 The install script of ``ceph-mgr-dashboard`` will restart the manager daemons automatically for you.
 So in this case, you can just skip